openconfig/featureprofiles/feature/acl/Flow_matching_using_ACL_and_Portmirror/README.md

-# Interface based ARP policer
+# TEST - DP-1.18 Flow_matching_using_ACL_and_Portmirror

 ## Summary

-This test ensures that NOS is able to match the packets using egress ACL and to port mirror or Redirect the packets.
+This test ensures that DUT is able to match the packets using egress ACL and to port mirror or Redirect the packets.

-## Procedure

 ### Topology
 Create the following connections: